freedbygrace/Split-ObjectList/README.md

 ```

 ## DESCRIPTION
 This is the more performant method of breaking an object into chunks for various use cases.
+A list of hundreds of thousands of objects can be broken apart in seconds.

 ## EXAMPLES